IEC2016018/CCWarmup/README.md

 Note: Project is currently under development, so may contain mistakes.

-# Steps to clone this repo in JET BRAINS _ IntelliJ
+# Steps to clone this repository in JET BRAINS _ IntelliJ
 Following steps to clone repository is with respect to "IntelliJ 2019.3"

 Step 1:    Open IntelliJ